-You will need to provide some kind of support for them to grow up.
+You will need to provide them with some kind of support to grow up.
 But if you’re already considering growing beans, you could combine the two.

-The three types of peas you can grow in pots are English peas, snow peas, and snap peas.
+The three types of peas you can grow in pots or containers are English peas, snow peas, and snap peas.

 Peas have shallow roots, so you can use a pot or container that is 8 inches deep.
 You can also use troughs or rectangular planters, such as window boxes, and select one that is at least 20 inches wide.

-There are many different types of peppers, from chili peppers to sweet bell-shaped peppers, and they make the perfect patio plant that you can eat.
-The key is to start them early in spring, so they have plenty of time to grow and produce during the summer.
+There are many different types of peppers, from sweet bell-shaped peppers to chili peppers, and they make the perfect patio plant that you can eat.
+The key is to start them early in spring so they have plenty of time to grow and produce during the summer.

-Cucumbers need a large container for their roots to spread.
+Cucumbers need a large container for their roots to grow.
 Pick one that holds about 5 gallons of high-quality potting soil, and plant one plant per pot.
-Select a bright sunny spot for your plants and water them consistently as they don’t like to dry out.
+Select a bright sunny spot for your plants and water them regularly, as they don’t like to dry out.